Aditiwari05/resume/README.md

 # web-development
-#this is my protfolio using only HTML!
+#this is my portfolio using only HTML!